California Auto Accident Laws

 With so many collisions each year, it is no wonder that many notable car accident settlements have made headlines in California.
 One of the largest settlements was awarded to a family whose car was struck by a drunk driver in Redwood City.
 In the case of People v.
 Tom, the father was killed in the crash, while the mother and children suffered serious injuries.
 The defendant was ordered to pay more than $7,000,000 to the surviving family members.

 Speak to a Car Accident Attorney

 While some states require drivers to carry no-fault insurance to cover damages in an accident regardless of who is at fault, California does not.
 A financial responsibility state, California asks drivers only to pay for damages they cause.
 This means that drivers seeking compensation following a wreck may see their damages reduced depending on how their actions contributed to the accident.
 For example, if a jury determines a driver was approximately 10 percent responsible for the accident, their settlement can be reduced accordingly.

 Of course, proving fault can be difficult.
 In many cases, a thorough investigation can help shed light on how the accident happened.
 An experienced personal injury attorney can connect car accident victims with professional investigators who know what to look for in such cases.
 Reconstruction experts can provide invaluable testimony to prove which driver was at fault.

 California Car Accident Settlement Calculator:

 Have you been involved in a motor vehicle accident or otherwise injured in California?
-Find out how much financial compensation you may be legally entitled to in just minutes with our free online Injury Settlement Calculator.
+Find out how much financial compensation you may be legally entitled to in just minutes with our free online Car Accident Settlement Calculator.

 California law allows for car accident victims to seek damages from the person responsible for their crash.
 Damages can include the medical costs associated with injuries sustained in the accident, the economic loss of taking time off of work to recuperate, and even the pain and suffering endured by the victim.